Elusive groups from non-split extensions: Acknowledgments

 \section{Acknowledgments}

+We thank the referee for careful and insightful review of our manuscript.
 Chen was supported by the National Natural Science Foundation of China (12101518) and by the Fundamental Research Funds for the Central Universities (20720210036, 20720240136).
+Lee was supported by an Australian Research Council Discovery Early Career Researcher Award (project number DE230100579).
+Part of the work was done during Mitrović's visit to Lee at Monash University and Xia at the University of Melbourne, supported by the Marsden Fund of New Zealand Grant 21-UOA-174 and University of Auckland's DRDF Grant.
 O’Brien was supported by the Marsden Fund of New Zealand Grant 23-UOA-080 and by a Research Award of the Alexander von Humboldt Foundation.
+Xia was supported by ARC Discovery Project DP250104965.